Dianqin-Sun/academic-website/content/project/social inequalities in GC/index.md

 ---
-title: Reduce social inequalities in gastric cancer from primary prevention to cancer screening
+title: Reducing social inequalities in gastric cancer from primary prevention to cancer screening
-summary: An example of using the in-built project page.
+summary:  Applied causal mediation analysis to identify intervention targets for reducing social inequalities in gastric cancer.
+Evaluated the improvement in performance and equity of the gastric cancer prediction model after adding socioeconomic variables

 tags:
 - Master's thesis
 - Causal mediation